Moulberry/AxiomDocumentation/src/editor/intro.md

 - Arcball Camera: Ctrl + Left Click
 - Pan Camera: Ctrl + Right Click

-The flight speed can be changed using the slider at the very bottom of the Editor UI.
+The [Flight Speed](/builder/contextmenu.md#Flight_Speed) can be changed using the slider at the bottom right corner of the Editor UI.

-Keybinds can be found in the [Main Menu Bar](mainmenubar.md) as 'Keybinds'
+Keybinds can be found in the [Main Menu Bar](mainmenubar.md) titled 'Keybinds'.

-If you'd prefer a default key layout reminiscent of Blender, use Load Default > Blender-like
+If you'd prefer a default key layout reminiscent of Blender, use Load Default > Blender-like.